nfs-ganesha/nfs-ganesha/Design.md

 ### Read a file

+__If the file is not dirty:__

 Data is not cached.
 Each read ends up as a sproxyd GET with range request in at least chunk.
 If read implies many chunks, multiple sproxyd requests are performed.

+__If the file to read is dirty:__

+The read function use the ```stencil``` buffer to decide if the read has to be made from sproxyd for unmodified sections of a part, or by reading the ```content``` buffer for dirty sections.

 ### Truncate a file

-Truncate only supports 0 as new size parameter.
-First object entry is updated in DBD.
-Its parts list is emptied.
-Then deleted parts are deleted from sproxyd storage.
+Depending on the ```filesize``` parameter, the truncate will whether grow or shrink the file.

+__Truncate that shrink the file__

+The truncate function will backward iterate on the part list and will whether put the part in the *commit free list* or reduce the part size, depending on the part being the last or not.

+__Truncate that grows the file__

+The current last part will be growed to its maximum and new parts will be added as required.
+If new parts are added, they will be referenced in the *rollback free list*.

 ### write to a file

 From an external point of view, operations are made in this order
- - write new parts
+ - New parts are written, whether they are replacement parts or a file grow parts.
  - update the object entry in DBD
- - on success: delete replaced or stale parts
+ - on success: delete replaced or stale parts (the *commit free list*)
- - on failure: delete newly created parts
+ - on failure: delete newly created parts (the *rollback free list*)

 The part size used for new parts is based on the penultimate size.
 If there is only one part, the greater value between 5MiB and the part size is used.

-The object handle holds a buffer that receive append writes.

-if the last part of the file is incomplete.
-It is loaded from the sproxyd storage in the object handle's buffer and write continues at the end of the buffer.
-Otherwise an new buffer is created.

-When the buffer size hits the defined part size, a new location is added in the in memory parts list and the buffer is flushed to the sproxyd storage using this new location.
-The buffer cursor is then reset and write continues targeting a new part.
+Parts are immutable.

+The object handle holds an associative array of all parts indexed by there offset.
+Each part description has a ```content``` buffer and a ```stencil``` buffer.
+These buffers are used to ammend the content of a part and track which section of a part has been modified.
+These buffers are allocated on demand when a modification in a part is required by a write.

+When the number of allocated buffers exceed a certain threshold, a partial commit happens and memory used by flushed parts is released.
+The partial commit doesn't cleanup old parts nor it registers object changes in the DBD server.

-When a commit is requested by the client, the object entry in DBD is updated with the new parts location list.
+When a commit is requested by the client, dirty parts are flushed to sproxyd and the object entry in DBD is updated with the new parts location list.
+Then the cleanup happens.

 ### getattrs